 What was the problem?
 Was it my parents?
 Were they second rate?
 NO!
 Was it me?
 Was I damaged goods because I was adopted?
 NO!
 A million times, no. The problem was ignorance-ignorance about unresolved adoption loss and the need to grieve."

-"Grief is the natural response to loss, and those touched by adoption must be given permission to revisit emotionally the places of loss, feel the pain, scream the anger, cry the tears and then allow themselves to be loved by others"
+"Grief is the natural response to loss, and those touched by adoption must be given permission to revisit emotionally the places of loss, feel the pain, scream the anger, cry the tears and then allow themselves to be loved by others"....is she kidding?

 In the book she talks about Adopted parents wondering why their adopted child is acting out?She claims it to be them being adopted of course.
 What would they be asking if the child wasn't adopted?
 Biological children act out...what does that mean then?